z-classroom/Agent-Team-A/README.md

-# Agent-Team-A565 Agent Starter Project - Template
+# 565 Agent Starter Project - Template

 This is a minimal, teachable agent skeleton for a computational social systems course.

-Quickstart
+## Quickstart
-Create a virtual environment
+1) Create a virtual environment
+2) Install dependencies:
-Install dependencies: pip install -r requirements.txt Copy env: cp .env.example .env
+   pip install -r requirements.txt
+3) Copy env:
+   cp .env.example .env
+4) Run:
-Run: python -m src.app
+   python -m src.app

-By default the agent uses a mock LLM so it runs without any API keys.
-To connect a real model, edit src/llm_provider.py.
+By default the agent uses a **mock LLM** so it runs without any API keys.
+To connect a real model, edit `src/llm_provider.py`.
 Runtime selection order:

-Environment variables in .env (in which actual LLM API Credentails are defined) config/agent.yaml defaults
+1. Environment variables in .env (in which actual LLM API Credentails are defined)
+2. config/agent.yaml defaults

-What to edit for your project
+## What to edit for your project
-Role + purpose: prompts/system.md
+- Role + purpose: `prompts/system.md`
-Style constraints: prompts/style.md
+- Style constraints: `prompts/style.md`
-Refusal behavior: prompts/refusal.md
+- Refusal behavior: `prompts/refusal.md`
-Policy rules: config/policies.yaml
+- Policy rules: `config/policies.yaml`
-LLM integration: src/llm_provider.py
+- LLM integration: `src/llm_provider.py`

-Outputs
+## Outputs
-Conversation + policy decisions are logged to logs/agent.log.
+- Conversation + policy decisions are logged to `logs/agent.log`.

 The base structure for your AI Agent.

-Project Structure
+## Project Structure
-config/: Configuration files (agent.yaml, policies.yaml).
+- config/: Configuration files (`agent.yaml`, `policies.yaml`).
-prompts/: System and style instructions for the LLM. src/: Core Python logic including memory and provider settings. tests/: Scripts for adversarial testing (Red Teaming).
+- prompts/: System and style instructions for the LLM.
+- src/: Core Python logic including memory and provider settings.
+- tests/: Scripts for adversarial testing (Red Teaming).

-Assignment Tasks
+## Assignment Tasks
-Please refer to the course syllabus for specific implementation requirements for memory.py and agent.py.
+Please refer to the course syllabus for specific implementation requirements for `memory.py` and `agent.py`.